nikitavoloboev/data/docs/movies/acting.md

 I share a list of my favorite [actors](https://www.imdb.com/list/ls099077697/) & [actresses](https://www.imdb.com/list/ls098138063/).

 Loved an [interview of Ben Mendelsohn](https://www.youtube.com/watch?v=65HymY-KJes) as he describes [his approach and experience with acting](https://youtu.be/65HymY-KJes?t=1377).
+The approach of focusing on [emotional core/reasoning for character](https://youtu.be/Chn-IfSPEo8?t=139) is great approach too.

 ## Notes